IBM/webspherelab/Liberty_Perf_Lab.md

 # Request Timing

-This lab demonstrates how to enable and use the [slow and hung request detection](https://www.ibm.com/docs/en/was-liberty/nd?topic=liberty-slow-hung-request-detection) feature.
+This lab demonstrates how to enable and use WebSphere Liberty's [slow and hung request detection](https://www.ibm.com/docs/en/was-liberty/nd?topic=liberty-slow-hung-request-detection) feature.
 Note that enabling `requestTiming-1.0` may have a large overhead in high volume environments and ideally its overhead should be measured in a test environment before applying to production; if the overhead is too high, test with request sampling through the [`sampleRate` attribute](https://www.ibm.com/docs/en/was-liberty/nd?topic=configuration-requesttiming).

 To detect slow and hung requests, the Liberty `requestTiming-1.0` feature is required in a Liberty server's configuration.
 In addition to enabling the feature, the feature must be configured with a [`requestTiming`](https://www.ibm.com/docs/en/was-liberty/nd?topic=configuration-requesttiming) element that specifies the thresholds and other configuration.
 This lab will be using the following: